jameel-fullstackdeveloper/Udacity-P3-Classic-Arcade-Game-Clone/README.md

 ## P3: Classic Arcade Game Clone

-Provided with visual assets and a game loop engine; using these tools  added a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger.
+Provided visual assets and a game loop engine; using these tools  added a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger.

 How to Play GAME:
 1- open the index.html